yuvalbennaimdatarobot/simpleton-state-manager-dr-fork/README.md

-To loosely qoute from one of the greatest movie of all time (highly opinionated statement) Princess Bride: "Life is pain, highness.
-Anyone who says differently is selling something."

 The SimpletonStateManager is a generic, framework agnostic utility that will help you manage you WebApplication's State no matter how complex it gets.
 And until JavaScript becomes a multi-threaded language, is probably all you will need.